Leonard Young is excited about olive oil.

 “I realized I really didn’t know what I was doing and I needed to increase my knowledge,” he says.

-It was that desire to learn more to do a better job at the restaurant that drew him to a course Young now calls “transformative.”
+That desire to learn more to do a better job at the restaurant drew him to a course Young now calls “transformative.”

 During a week-long Olive Oil Sommelier Certification Program organized by the International Culinary Center and the Olive Oil Times Education Lab, Young and his classmates learned about olive oil history, cultivation and production, as well and received intensive training on recognizing olive oil defects and sensory attributes through taste and smell.